DRIVING TIME: 3.34 hours

 In Limon, there is another garden and yoga-centered hotel near the beach.
 Cabinas Jacaranda is a cheap accommodation with a surprisingly good ambiance perfect for solo travelers looking for a safe and accessible place to stay, a 5-minute walk away from the beach.

 Some Caribbean delicacies you should try are fresco de cacao and patis.
 Fresco de cacao is a milk-based drink blended with toasted raw cacao beans, rice, cinnamon, and sugar.
-Meanwhile, patis is similar to a Jamaican patty, an empanada-shaped pastry filled with local veggies, rice, beans, and meat.
+Meanwhile, patis resembles a Jamaican patty, an empanada-shaped pastry filled with local veggies, rice, beans, and meat.